punkave/backend-challenge/README.md

 ## Criteria

-Your work will be evaluated on:
+Your work will be evaluated primarily on:

 * Consistency of coding style (ideally in harmony with our [JavaScript style guide](https://github.com/punkave/best-practices/blob/master/javascript.md))
 * Idiomatic use of `express`, `mongodb`, `async` and `lodash`